UAE: MoHAP awarded prestigious global accreditation in institutional agility - www.lokmattimes.com

 UAE: MoHAP awarded prestigious global accreditation in institutional agility

-Dubai [UAE], December 22 (ANI/WAM): The Ministry of Health and Prevention (MoHAP) has received the global accreditation certificate for ...
+Abu Dhabi [UAE], December 22 (ANI/WAM): The Ministry of Health and Prevention (MoHAP) has received the global accreditation certificate ...

 This recognition is not only a regional but also an international milestone, underscoring the Ministry's effective healthcare system and its robust institutional flexibility and readiness to adapt to healthcare changes and future challenges.
 It also reflects MoHAP's strategic approach to managing transformations and bolsters the UAE's competitive position and leadership in healthcare.